SzymonKubica/ebpf-on-micrcontrollers-research/notes/cheriot-paper-notes.md

 - ```cinvoke``` instruction and permission
 - capabilities may not simultaneously permit execution and stores (i.e. you can't modify the code while executing it.

+Bounds encoding -> the authors propose a modified design which sacrifices some of the compatibility in exchange for increased precision and decreased complexity

+## Tricky terms

+**sealed** and **unsealed** entries

+*"More generally, CHERI provides a ‘sealing’ mechanism for constructing opaque capabilities, which may later be ‘unsealed’; again, both actions are authorized by capabilities"*

+-> not quite sure what is meant by sealing and unsealing

+**jump-and-link** instruction -> what is this?

+**Memory fragmentation** how does one calculate it?

+## Performance evaluation